lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 ## `translated` Variable Added

-I decided to define boolean variable `translated` in YAML Front Matters of all the posts or documents, to tell if a given document has its translated counterpart.
+I also decided to define boolean variable `translated` in YAML Front Matters of all the posts or documents, to tell if a given document had its translated counterpart or not.
 For example, if a markdown file living in `_post`( `en/_post`) has below line in their front matter, it means there exists its English(Korean) counterpart in `en/_post`(`_post`) folder.

 ```yaml
 translated: true